xigxog/kubefox/docs/quickstart.md

   Kubernetes cluster via kind.
 - [Fox](https://github.com/xigxog/kubefox-cli/releases/) - A CLI for
   communicating with the KubeFox platform.
 Download the latest release and add the binary to your system's path.
+Or, if Go is installed, use `go install github.com/xigxog/fox@v0.7.0-alpha`.
 - [Git](https://github.com/git-guides/install-git) - A distributed version
   control system.
 - [Helm](https://helm.sh/docs/intro/install/) - Package manager for Kubernetes